Starting out as a creative is tough.

 Most days are divided into two parts, first you squeeze out as many ideas as you possibly can, second you try not to give up when your creative director tells you they are all crap.
 Occasionally you may get a ‘nice’, that will keep you going until maybe two months later when you may get a ‘cool’, even an ‘ok’ buoy the spirits.

 Encouragement is crucial.

-The first person of any note to say ‘nice’ about one of my ads was Dave Waters, although it wasn’t ‘nice’ it was ‘ ‘kin brill‘. it was written underneath an ad for the Starlight Foundation he’d cut out from Campaign and sent to his old partner Jan Van Mesdag, (who was my boss at the legendary Cromer Titterton).
+The first person of any note to say nice about one of my ads was Dave Waters.(‘Jan’ was Jan Van Mesdag, Dave’s old partner at GGT and my boss at the legendary Cromer Titterton.)

 It was very encouraging, Dave was one of the stars from the best agency of the time GGT.